AgaToma/lighthouse-bnb/README.md

 ## The Scope Plane

+**Intuitive UI and relevant content**

+- Navigation available throughout the site
+- Visual feedback given to users when needed
+- Page content relevant to purpose with matching descriptive headings

 **Responsiveness**
 Site is functional and maintains full presentabillity on different screen sizes from 320 px up.